ska-telescope/developer.skatelescope.org/src/tools/bdd-test-context.rst

 Your formulation of the Gherkin steps should be as consistent as possible.
 This facilitates reuse of steps.
 So check out the existing tests in JIRA to see what they say.
 This make it easier to reuse more of the underlying test infrastructure.

-We expect that Feature and Product Owners will have the domain knowledge to write good BDD tests, with help from their AIV colleagues and developers.
+We expect that Feature and Product Owners will have the domain knowledge to write good BDD tests, with help from their verification colleagues and  and developers.
 These tests help close the loop between the formal requirements and our implementation, to verify correct implementation.

 JIRA organisation for BDD tests
 -------------------------------